dwkim606/HEAAN/README.md

 In /test folder, we have test.cpp.
 You can compile this code using "make".
 After that, ./TestHEAAN TEST_NAME will test HEAAN library.
-TEST_NAME can be one of followings: Encrypt, EncryptSingle, Add, Mult, iMult, RotateFast, Conjugate
+TEST_NAME can be one of followings: Encrypt, EncryptSingle, Add, Sub, Mult, iMult, RotateFast, Conjugate

 ## Example
 ```c++